fangwei123456/spikingjelly/README.md

 ```
 More datasets will be included in the future.

-If some dataset's download links are not available for some users, the users can download from the OpenI mirror:
+If some datasets' download links are not available for some users, the users can download from the OpenI mirror:

 https://openi.pcl.ac.cn/OpenI/spikingjelly/datasets?type=0